spq/pkappa2/converters/pkappa2lib/README.md

-# Pkappa2 Filter Specification
+# Pkappa2 Converter Specification

-Any executable file in the `filters` directory (`-filter_dir` argument) can be attached to a tag.
-The filename will be used as an identifier to connect the tags with a selected filter.
-Filters can be used to postprocess stream data and add the results to streams as an alternative view on the data.
+Any executable file in the `converters` directory (`-converter_dir` argument) can be attached to a tag.
+The filename will be used as an identifier to connect the tags with a selected converter.
+Converters can be used to postprocess stream data and add the results to streams as an alternative view on the data.
 The results can be searched like the plain stream content.

-The filter program is started once and kept running in the background by pkappa2.
+The converter program is started once and kept running in the background by pkappa2.
 The program is expected to accept JSON messages from `stdin` and answers on `stdout` in a loop using the following protocol:

 ## Protocol
 The protocol is text-based exchanging one JSON object per line over `stdin` and `stdout`.
-### 1. Pkappa2 -> Filter: Stream metadata
+### 1. Pkappa2 -> Converter: Stream metadata
 ```json
 {
     "ClientHost": "10.13.0.1",